Killbuck Marsh Wildlife Area

 eBird Bar Charts by Season

-Please note that Killbuck Marsh Wildlife Area spans the Wayne-Holmes county line.
-There is no general hotspot for all of Killbuck Marsh as multi-county checklists are not permitted in eBird.
+Killbuck Marsh Wildlife Area spans the Wayne-Holmes county line.
+The northern section of the wildlife area is in Wayne County, the southern portion is in Holmes County.
+(See the map below for the location of the county line.)
+There is no general hotspot for all of Killbuck Marsh as multi-county checklists are not possible in eBird.
 There are county hotspots in each county.
 Birders may use these for checklists of birds seen in the county at several stops or at a location for which there is not a sub-location.

 Tips for birding Killbuck Marsh Wildlife Area